-holds less than 1%
+\holds less than 1%

-- Based on 137,210,370 shares of common stock, which includes 113,526,381 shares of common stock issued and outstanding on January 28, 2008 and all 23,683,989 shares of common stock being offered in this prospectus that may be issued upon the exercise of the warrants and options.
+(1) Based on 137,210,370 shares of common stock, which includes 113,526,381 shares of common stock issued and outstanding on May 27, 2008 and all 23,683,989 shares of common stock being offered in this prospectus that may be issued upon the exercise of the warrants and options.
 In determining this amount, we assumed that all 23,683,989 shares included in this prospectus will be sold.
 If this assumption is incorrect, the number of shares and percentages included in this column will differ from what we have provided.

-The number of shares of common stock listed as beneficially owned by such selling stockholder represents the number of shares of common stock currently owned and potentially issuable (1) - (2) to such selling stockholder, excluding those shares issuable upon exercise of the warrants and options.
-For these purposes, any contractual or other restriction on the number of securities the selling stockholder may own at any point have been disregarded. - Represents the total common stock and shares issuable upon exercise of the warrants and options for such stockholder.
-(3) - Mr. Bandurak is our Chief Technology Officer - Dr. Alexander Becker is one of our Directors. - (4) (5) (6) Dr. Thomas Flottmann is our Chief Executive Officer. - (7) Erik Herlyn is our Chief Operating Officer. - (8) Barry Maedel is the brother of Neil Maedel, one of our Directors. - Neil Maedel is one of our Directors. - Mr. Scholz is the Chairman of our Board of Directors.
-(10) - (11) Mr. Rahul Sen Gupta is our Chief Financial Officer. - (12) - Michael Velletta is one of our Directors.
-Peter-Mark Vogel is one of our Directors.
-(13)
+to such selling stockholder, excluding those shares issuable upon exercise of the warrants and options.
+For these purposes, any contractual or other restriction on the number of securities the selling stockholder may own at any point have been disregarded.

+- (3) Represents the total common stock and shares issuable upon exercise of the warrants and options for such stockholder. - (4) Mr. Bandurak is our Chief Technology Officer - (5) Dr. Alexander Becker is one of our Directors. - (6) Dr. Thomas Flottmann is our Chief Executive Officer. - (7) Erik Herlyn is our Chief Operating Officer. - (8) Barry Maedel is the brother of Neil Maedel, one of our Directors. - (9) Neil Maedel is one of our Directors. - (10) Mr. Scholz is the Chairman of our Board of Directors. - (11) Mr. Rahul Sen Gupta is our Chief Financial Officer. - (12) Michael Velletta is one of our Directors. - (13) Peter-Mark Vogel is one of our Directors.